-The Riverside Greenway in Newton and Weston is a key regional link bridging the dual barriers of I-90 and I-95.
-Once completed, this link will open up access to the Charles River.
-The Greenway will be a continuation of the regional Blue Heron Trail along the Charles River.
+The Riverside Greenway Network along the banks of the Charles River in Newton and Weston is a key regional link bridging the dual barriers of I-90 and I-95.
+This link is the long planned and sought after continuation of the regional Blue Heron Trail along the Charles River from downtown Boston.
 Starting at Lyons Field in Newton, a network of on-street and off-street paths, bridges, and underpasses will transverse I-90, I-95, and the Charles River to reach the extensive trail systems in Wellesley and Weston.
-This trail network will unlock access to two miles of riverfront cut off by the construction of the interstate highway system in the mid twentieth century.
+This trail network will make accessible again two miles of stunning riverfront cut off by the construction of the interstate highway system in the mid twentieth century.

 |2016||Riverside Greenway Working Group formed|